 About The Author

-Richard Bushey is a Christian apologist and the author of ThereforeGodExists.com.
-As of this writing (07/12/2017), he is a semester away from graduating with a Bachelor’s In Religion from Liberty University.
+Jim Boucher is a Christian apologist and the author of ThereforeGodExists.com.
+He has a Bachelor’s In Religion from Liberty University.
 (He chose that school just to trigger atheists).
 Beyond that, his articles have been featured on the Reasonable Faith podcast.
-Richard also has a YouTube channel where he hosts weekly discussion panels about philosophical and theological topics.
+Jim also has a YouTube channel where he hosts weekly discussion panels about philosophical and theological topics.
 Finally, he can be found writing nonsense on Twitter.